|

 reappears as a cascade in the shell-like channel.

-Steps of marble lead down either side
+Steps of marble lead down

-fountain which is the source of supply for the lower cascades.
-Here a
+the fountain which is the source of supply for the lower cascades.
+Here a pelican, guarded at each side by a grinning

-becomes the source of the quietly splashing waters of the lower cascade.
+alligator, fills a basin and becomes the source of the quietly splashing

-At the foot of the steps, at the side of the second waterfall, is a
+waters of the lower cascade.
+At the foot of the steps, at the side of the

-terrace paved with brick.
-This forms the roof of the dressing-rooms
+second waterfall, is a terrace paved with brick.
+This forms the roof of

 :: Grounds ::